Freescale Semiconductor

 Freescale Semiconductor, Inc. was an American semiconductor manufacturer.
 It was created by the divestiture of the Semiconductor Products Sector of Motorola in 2004.
 Freescale focused their integrated circuit products on the automotive, embedded and communications markets.
-It was bought by a private investor group in 2006, and subsequently merged into NXP Semiconductors in 2015.
+It was bought by a private investor group in 2006, and subsequently merged with NXP Semiconductors in 2015.

 History

+Divestiture from Motorola and first IPO

 As of 2003, Motorola Semiconductor Products Sector earned US$5.0 billion in semiconductor sales in 2002 (out of US$27 billion sales for all of Motorola).

-Motorola announced that their semiconductor division would be divested on October 6, 2003, to create Freescale.
+Motorola announced that their semiconductor division would be divested on October 6, 2003 and would have a temporary name SPS Spinco.

 Freescale completed its Initial public offering (IPO) on July 16, 2004, at a price of US$13.
 In its announcement, it estimated the stock price to be US$17.50- 19.50 but following a cooling of the market towards tech stocks, it lowered its price to US$13.
 Existing shareholders of Motorola stock received 0.110415 shares of Freescale stock for every share of Motorola stock as a dividend which was distributed on December 2, 2004.